Selection of SCF focus municipalities

 - Reporting via individual company data

-- Monitoring Farm area (polygon): based on data available from each company supply
+- Farm area (polygon): data from each company

-- DCF percentage of each company in the 61 focus municipalities (FMs)
+- DCF% of each company in the 61 focus municipalities (FMs);

-To calculate each SCF member company’s verified DCF soy footprint, the following indicator is used:
+To calculate SCF member company verified DCF soy footprint, use the following indicator:

 |Total volume of verified DCF soy purchased from farms in 61 FMs||= % Verified DCF|

 |Total volume of soy purchased from farms in 61 FMs (direct and indirect)|

 This indicator will allow for progress to show overtime, as increasing monitoring will be implemented throughout the whole sourcing chain.
 Thus, the indicator presents to what extent companies have effectively monitored and verified soy volumes as DCF.
 Such individual results are auditable.